filipefigcorreia/guidelines-for-thesis-writing/README.md

 * *Capitalize references to document elements.* Expressions like “Section 3.2”, “Table 4”, or “Figure 5” are [proper nouns](https://en.wikipedia.org/wiki/Proper_noun) and, as such, they are usually capitalized.

-* *Avoid referring to sections as "sub-sections".* Irrespectively of how deep they appear in the document structure, it suffices to refer to them as "sections".
+* *Avoid referring to sections as "sub-sections".* Irrespective of how deep they appear in the document structure, it suffices to refer to them as "sections".

 * *Write compound adjectives with a hyphen.* A [compound adjective](https://www.woodwardenglish.com/lesson/compound-adjectives-in-english/) is a combination of two or more words acting as a single idea.
 The words in a compound adjective should be linked through a hyphen.
 For example, “high-level analysis” instead o “high level analysis”.